We all have days where we’d rather curl up and stay in bed, or rewind the clock and start the day all over again.

 - Spend time on your hobbies.
 Most times, doing the things we love brings us joy.
 It could be playing sports, doing activities like cooking, signing, painting, writing, meditating, etc. The more time we dedicate to the things that bring us joy, the more joy we will experience.

 It’s never a good thing to go through life feeling down, upset, critical, pessimistic or unmotivated.
 We can always change how we feel by choosing to do different things.
-The things suggested here are a good starting point whenever we have a bad day so that we can quickly start experiencing joy again.
+The things suggested here are a good starting point whenever we have a bad day so we can quickly experience joy again.

 Question: What is something else we can do to cheer ourselves up when we have a bad day?